-Wendy Wahl is an artist, designer and educator with over twenty- five years of professional experience.
+Wendy Wahl is an artist, designer and educator with thirty years of professional experience.
 Her work has been exhibited internationally and is in a number of private and public collections including Smithsonians Cooper-Hewitt Museum, New York and the Museum of Art, Rhode Island School of Design.
 In 2010, she was selected for Networks, a project documenting RI artists through video and exhibition.
 Her public works have included a piece commissioned for the entrance of SOFA at the Park Avenue Armory, New York and has been the subject of exhibitions at the Grand Rapids Art Museum, Michigan, the Newport Art Museum, Rhode Island and Fuller Craft Museum in Massachusetts.
 She has received artist fellowship awards from the Rhode Island State Council on the Arts and the United States Ambassador to Tashkent, Uzbekistan selected her work for his residence through the Art in Embassy Program.
 She has been recognized in numerous publications including Art News, Boston Globe, Casa Vogue, Providence Journal, Metropolis, New York Times, Architectural Digest, The New Yorker, the Britannica blog, the Curated Object and the WSJ.
 Since 1985 she has taught for RISD in Continuing Education and has been a lecturer at the University and Community College of Rhode Island.
+Currently she is teaching about Soft Materials for the School of Constructed Enviornments at The New School, Parsons.
 She received an MAE in Textile Art from the Rhode Island School of Design and a BA in Art from California State University at Northridge.
-She resides in Rhode Island with her husband John Dunnigan and their daughter Hannah.
-Wendy Wahl was born in Los Angeles in 1961.